 This is the ignition lock.
 Before 1974, all headlights were mounted with a bolt through the headlight ear on each side.
 The left bolt was replaced with an electrical switch for the ignition and lights.
-In 1974 only, the lock had 5 positions for 75 and 76, only 3 positions.
+In 1974 only, the lock had only five positions, and for 75 and 76, it only had three.

 This is the BMW knob key in the switch.
 It is fairly well camouflaged.

-The key codes, here is what those numbers mean.
+The key codes and what those numbers mean.

 The deepest cut is denoted by a 1.
-The last item is a O (letter) which is the series.
-Starting at the top and going down, it makes sense.
+The last item is an O (letter), which is the series.
+Starting at the top and going down, it will make sense.
 The 1 is a deep cut, almost to the slot.
 The next cut, a 2, isn’t as deep.
-Next is only a very tiny bite out of the metal and that is a 4.
-Then we have another cut equal to the second cut, another 2.
+Next is 4, which is only a tiny bite out of the metal.
+Then we have a 2 cut equal to the second cut.
 Next is no cut, which is a 5.
 Thanks to John Blankenship for his corrections.

 Follow the same rules as before and carefully examine the cuts.

-For better pics on the key codes, go to http://www.stephenbottcher.net/BMW/keys.htm
+For better pics of the key codes, go to http://users.pandora.be/tups/keys.htm.

 BMW motorcycle fork steering lock removal and replacement

 To do any procedure on the lock, the cover must be removed first.
 Here is how to do it.
-Having trouble getting at the backside of the lock cover?
-Just remove the 2 13mm, or 14mm bolts holding the headlight assembly and let it hang out of the way.
+Have trouble getting to the backside of the lock cover?
+Just remove the 2 13mm or 14mm bolts holding the headlight assembly and let it hang out of the way.

-These are the three pieces that will come flying off, so catch them.
+These three pieces will come flying off, so be very careful and catch them.

 The fork lock can be removed in four ways, depending upon conditions.

 1. Do you have the Neimann key?
 Remove the chrome lock cover shown above.
-Stick the key into the keyhole, turn it to the left till it stops, at about 10 O’clock, wiggle the forks a bit and pull the whole thing out.
+Stick the key into the keyhole, turn it to the left till it stops at about 10 O’clock, wiggle the forks a bit, and pull the whole thing out.
 The spring should shove it out.
-Easy huh?

 It will look like this.